lobo89x/Word-Guess-Game/README.md

 # Word-Guess-Game

-THis is a hangman - esque typ game. made using javascript, bootstrap, CSS and HTML.
+This is a hangman - esque type game.
+It is made using javascript, bootstrap, CSS and HTML using a few simple functions.